eliethesaiyan/keras_applications/README.md

 # keras_applications
-A simple repo for trying out  keras applications
+A simple repo for trying out  keras applications and models